-Upon formal approval, the adopted version of this document will be available electronically at: ftp://ftp.pwg.org/pub/pwg/pwgadmin/adm-pwgprocess20-2004.pdf
+Deleted: ftp://ftp.pwg.org/pub/pwg/general/process/pwg-process20.pdf

-Copyright (C) 2004, The Printer Working Group.
+Copyright (C) 2008, The Printer Working Group.
 All rights reserved.

 This document may be copied and furnished to others, and derivative works that comment on, or otherwise explain it or assist in its implementation may be prepared, copied, published and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice, this paragraph and the title of the Document as referenced below are included on all such copies and derivative works.
 This document may not be modified in any way, including removal of the copyright notice or references to the Printer Working Group, a program of the IEEE-ISTO.